LuZHANG1109/Cash_operation/README.md

 # Cash_operation
 For OSL test

-The simple system is to handle account creation, deposit, withdrawal and transfer.
+The simple system is to handle account creation, deposit, withdrawal and transfer cash operation.

-All operations are listed in the command line interface.
-The user can just easily select one and follow the system instructions to complete the operation.
+Operations are listed in the command line interface.
+User can follow the instructions to input data and complete the operations.

-The main process is automatally rerun when one operation is done.
+Main process will be automatically re-run when one operation is done.

-The Utility.java contains functions are abstracted from reading the input Number/String data.
+Utility.java contains functions are abstracted from reading the input Number/String data.